ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 {{site.data.keyword.attribute-definition-list}}

-# Accessing metadata from an instance
+# Retrieving metadata from an instance
 {: #imd-access-instance-metadata}

 Most often, you want to collect metadata from a running instance and use it to bootstrap another virtual server instance.
-Review the general procedure and step-by-step instructions for enabling the metadata service, creating an instance identity access token, and accessing the metadata.
+Other times, you might need to collect information about network attachments or volume attachments.
+Review the general procedure and step-by-step instructions for enabling the metadata service, creating an instance identity access token, and retrieving the metadata.
 {: shortdesc}

-## General procedure to access instance metadata
+## General procedure to access the instance's metadata
 {: #imd-gen-procedure}

-Table 1 describes the steps that are involved in accessing instance metadata.
+Table 1 describes the steps that are involved in accessing metadata.
 The information provides the context for each step and links to specific information for completing the step.
 In an actual environment, steps 3 - 5 would more likely be started by your instance's initialization software at startup or by using cloud-init.

 | Step | Context | Service Called | User Action |
 |------|---------|----------------|-------------|